skijit/notes/programming/web/angular2/ngstore.md

 //payload should be any bc the parms wil depend on the various actions
 ```

-- The next step now is to connect this idea with a stream...
+- The next step now is to connect this idea with a stream:

 ```(typescript)
 let initialState = [];